thosgood/this-weeks-finds/markdown/51-100/week076.md

 Okay, let me continue the tale of $n$-categories.
 I want to lead up to their role in physics, but to do it well, there are quite a few things I need to explain first.
-One of the important things about n-category theory is that they allow a much more fine-grained approach to the notion of "sameness" than we would otherwise be able to achieve.
+One of the important things about $n$-category theory is that they allow a much more fine-grained approach to the notion of "sameness" than we would otherwise be able to achieve.